planckbit/DataFleaker/README.md

 ## DataFleaker - Instantly Convert Results Sets From Mongo DB to MySQL DB or Maria DB and Vice Versa.

 ## Description
-The purpose of DataFleaker is to convert specific database query result sets to other databases.
-Specifically between NoSQL and SQL database management systems and vice versa.
+The purpose of DataFleaker is to provide a robust object oriented API that allows the developer to query Mongo(NoSQL) or MySQL/Maria databases and convert the results instantly to another database, specifically between NoSQL and SQL database management systems and vice versa.
 This allows developers the flexibility to use the additional services in specific DBMS when converting from one to the other.

-For example, converting a result set return by a NoSQL DB such as Mongo which is in JSON format directly into a MySQL/MariaDB Database on the fly.
-Then using SQL and built in JSON api's in MySQL/Maria DB to query this new result set from the newly created DB.
-Or converting a MySQL/MariaDB result set to a Mongo DB result set and using the capabilities of the Mongo DB management system such as the built in JavaScript capabilties for query and searching.
+For example, converting a result set return by a NoSQL DB such as Mongo which is in JSON format directly into a MySQL/MariaDB Database using the json_type available field on the fly.
+Then using MySQL/Maria's built in JSON API's to query this new result set from the newly created DB.
+The conversion of MySQL/MariaDB query results to
+Mongo DB is also supported.

 ## Early Prototype Features:
     * Current support for creating specific Class Objects for MongoDB, MySQLDB, MariaDB and SQLite3.